 What are bioterrorism agents?

-Bioterrorism agents are materials, such as bacteria, viruses, fungi, or toxins, that are deliberately used to sicken and kill.
-They may be used by terrorists partially because of their psychological impact on the public and partially because they can be deadly, are easy to distribute, and are difficult to detect.
+Bioterrorism agents are living organisms, such as bacteria, viruses, or fungi, or toxins that are deliberately used to sicken and kill.
+They may be used by terrorists partially because of their psychological impact on the public and partially because they can be deadly, are easy to distribute, are a relatively inexpensive weapon, and are difficult to detect.
 Bioterrorism agents have been used in acts of warfare for thousands of years.
 This has included dipping arrows into toxins, poisoning food and water supplies, and deliberately spreading deadly infections.
-Bioterrorism agents could be carried in food products, dispersed into the air or drinking water, or introduced into crops and livestock, or even sent through the mail as was done in 2001.
+Bioterrorism agents can be carried in food products, dispersed into the air or drinking water, introduced into crops and livestock, or even sent through the mail as was done in the U.S. in 2001.

 Bunyaviruses (Congo-Crimean, Rift Valley)